TI-ERX/script-history-back/README.md

 # First step

-[Crie um novo repositório](https://github.com/new) with the date you wish to travel back in time.
+[Create a new repository](https://github.com/new) with the date you wish to travel back in time.
 Example `2017`

 ![image](IMG/date-commit.png)

 # Second step

-[Gere um token de acesso pessoal](https://github.com/settings/tokens/new) GitHub and copy it.
+[Generate a personal access token](https://github.com/settings/tokens/new) GitHub and copy it.
 Example below.

 ![image](IMG/psw-token-1.png)